Inject (active at the time)

 The parameters given to the systemd module in this playbook are:

-state: started: This parameter ensures the service is currently running.
+: This parameter ensures the service is currently running.
 If the service is not running, Ansible will start it.

 Overall, the playbook ensures that the "webapp" service is both enabled to start at boot and currently running on the localhost.
 If it's not running when the playbook is executed, Ansible will start the service.